opennetworkinglab/aether-docs/edge_deployment/runtime_deployment.rst

 Configure ue-dns
 ################

-For UE-DNS, you are required to create Helm values for the new cluster.
+For UE-DNS, it is required to create a Helm values file for the new cluster.
-You'll need cluster domain and kube-dns ClusterIP address.
+You'll need cluster domain and kube-dns ClusterIP.
 Both can be found in ``aether-pod-configs/production/cluster_map.tfvars``.
-Be sure to replace ``[ ]`` in the example configuration below to the actual cluster value.
+Be sure to replace ``[ ]`` in the example configuration below to the actual cluster values.

 .. code-block:: yaml